-Provision plans are working documents and reviewed with parents at least 3 times a year
+Individual education or additional needs plans are working documents and reviewed with parents at least 3 times a year

 For a child with complex needs and on the advice of specialist agencies, a school can request an Education Health and Care Assessment.
 The school will work closely with the family to explain the required evidence for a request to be considered by a panel of educational professional and colleagues from health.
 An EHC Plan if agreed, is a statutory document which includes evidence on strengths and areas of need, targets/outcomes and provision.